 Asuka’s father calmed down a bit, smartly realizing there was still diplomacy at play here.
 “I apologize for my temper.
 I am just surprised.
-He was not a candidate.”
+He was not even among the final candidates.”

-Yoshi felt he had to explain.
+Yoshi felt he had to explain himself.
 “I am the one who should apologize, Lord Osaragi.
 I protected Asuka as was asked of me.
 We did not foresee falling for one another.
-I assure you, I meant in no way to stop what was meant to happen tonight…regardless of my feelings for her.”
+I assure you, I meant in no way to stop what was meant to happen tonight — regardless of my feelings for her.”

 “I want to be Yoshi’s wife, father.”
 Asuka said to break a couple seconds of tense silence.
-“I am sure you picked good men, but Yoshi is the one who’s found his way into my heart.”
+“I am sure you picked a good man, but Yoshi is the one who’s found his way into my heart.”

 “That is your opinion, Asuka,” the lord said.
 “But I am your father and I have the final say.
-I think you should at least know of your other options.”
+I think you should at least know of your other option.”